 FFF is run by a board consisting of nine members, eight of whom are appointed by the member companies and one by SINTEF Industry which manages FFF.
 The Research Council of Norway and Norsk Industri are represented by observers at board meetings.

-- FFF was established in 1989 - Key figures research: Budget 2021 4 mill € (incl. other industry partners) - Total for the period 2000- 2021, approx. 45 mill €
+- Formed in 1989 - Key figures research: Budget 2021 4 mill € (incl. other industry partners) - Total for the period 2000- 2021, appr.
+45 mill € www.ferroforsk.com

-Dog-house - Improvement of the internal environment www.ferroforsk.com
+Dog-house -Improvement of the internal environment

 Members of the board: